-Two main reasons for pain, discomfort, or tightness in the knees while doing yoga are per-existing injuries and tight hips.
+Two main reasons for pain, discomfort, or tightness in the knees while doing yoga are pre-existing injuries and tight hips.

 The most important thing to remember here is to keep your knees over your ankles at all cost when doing any kind of lunge.
 You may find it tempting to let your knees fall inwards, but you should definitely prevent them from doing so.

 Engaging all of your toes is key.
 Also, never lock your knees when holding a posture, rather keep them slightly springy.

 - Know your limits and mind your own business.
 Everyone's body is different so there's no use in constantly checking how everyone else in your class is doing.
 Trust your yoga trainer to guide you through your own personal journey.

 - No pain, no gain?
 Think again.
 If it starts hurting, stop and ease up your pose or retreat from it a bit.
 Pain is a signal that you're not ready.
 Keeping this in mind is the best yoga injury prevention.
 Always ease into a new pose.

 - Enthusiasm is a great virtue, but it can block your common sense.
 As hard as it can be, try to start slowly.
 Be careful with 30-day challenges and yoga retreats if you're a complete beginner.
 Start with a couple of practices per week and add one practice when you feel ready.
 Give your muscles time to repair.